TJ Friedl Player Props: Reds vs. Padres

 - The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 15th in MLB.

-- The Padres have a 3.85 team ERA that ranks ninth among all league pitching staffs.
+- The Padres' 3.85 team ERA ranks eighth across all MLB pitching staffs.

-- Padres pitchers combine to surrender 87 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- Padres pitchers combine to give up 90 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- In his most recent time out on Sunday, the right-hander threw five innings against the Washington Nationals, giving up three earned runs while surrendering seven hits.
+- The right-hander last pitched on Tuesday, June 20 against the San Francisco Giants, when he tossed six innings, allowing two earned runs while giving up four hits.

-- In 10 games this season, the 33-year-old has put up a 4.01 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .275 to his opponents.
+- In 14 games this season, the 32-year-old has a 2.90 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .209 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.